Abbas Khalili: Newspaper publishing, editing, writing

 He was a newspaper editor and publisher; he worked as an Arabic translator for Raad Emrooz, and he founded Eqdām newspaper.
 The Eqdām newspaper was considered an extremist and critical, which upset some and by 1927 the paper was suspended.
 He was also involved in working for the Iranian Baladiya newspaper, and Bahār monthly literary journal.

 Khalili wrote poetry in both Persian and Arabic and has translated about 1100 verses of Ferdowsi's Shahnameh into Arabic and also published several novels.
 His novels all featured narration, often with the narrator being a woman telling a sad story.

 Personal life

-Khalili was married four times, his first wife was Fahr-Ozma Arghun (née Khalatbari) in 1924, which ended in divorce by 1931.
+Khalili was married four times, his first wife was Fakhr-Ozma Arghun (née Khalatbari) in 1924, which ended in divorce by 1931.
 His second wife was Māhmoneer Moeini-Azad.
 He had four sons, Mahyar, Shahyar, Kamyab, Faryar and two daughters, including poet Simin Behbahani in 1927.

 He died on 25 February 1972 from a stroke in Tehran, Iran.